Trauma Informed Schools

 - All of our new staff receive trauma informed training as part of their induction package for all new staff prior to joining their class teams.

-- A skilled play therapist in school 2 days a week.
+- A skilled play therapist is in school 2 days a week.

-- Time with nature and its impact on mental health is central to school life with one afternoon of learning outside the classroom for each class weekly; access to animals to support pupils’ empathy and emotional literacy.
+- Time with nature and its impact on mental health is supported through our extensive grounds and outside space with access to small animals to support pupils’ empathy and emotional literacy.

-- Our English curriculum changed to story-based units with stories chosen with trauma history and emotional needs in mind.
+- Our English curriculum is story-based units with stories chosen with trauma history and emotional needs in mind.

-- Psychoeducation for all pupils is facilitated via our Wellbeing curriculum each afternoon including lessons on Healthy Mind.
+- Psycho-education for all pupils is facilitated via our SEMH curriculum each afternoon including lessons on Healthy Mind.

 - All pupils are greeted warmly each morning and waved off by staff each afternoon.